frePPLe/frepple/doc/user-guide/user-interface/execute.rst

 In both the constrained and unconstrained plans you can select which constraints are considered during plan creation.

-A live data source allows your frePPLe plan to be 100% in sync with data in an external system.
-FrePPLe will read data from them before planning, and after the plan is generated frePPLe directly exports the results to them.
-FrePPLe also saves a copy of the data received from the external data sources in its own database for reporting.

 .. image:: _images/execution-plan.png
    :alt: Execution screen - Plan generation